-All students must report to school before 7.30am and take their attendance at the iOK machines.
+All students must report to school for assembly at 7.30am.

 School ends by 2.00pm on most days for Secondary One and Two students.
 For the Upper Secondary levels, the end-time on different days varies, depending on the students’ subject combinations.